-20.1 This Part only applies to committees of the board whose members are all voting representatives.
+20.1 This Part only applies to committees of the council whose members are all councillors.

-Board committees whose members are all voting representatives
+Council committees whose members are all councillors

-20.2 The board may, by resolution, establish such committees as it considers necessary.

-- 20.3 A committee of the board is to consist of the chairperson and such other voting representatives as are elected by the voting representatives or appointed by the board. - 20.4 The quorum for a meeting of a committee of the board is to be: - (a) such number of members as the board decides, or - (b) if the board has not decided a number a majority of the members of the committee.
+- 20.2 The council may, by resolution, establish such committees as it considers necessary. - 20.3 A committee of the council is to consist of the mayor and such other councillors as are elected by the councillors or appointed by the council. - 20.4 The quorum for a meeting of a committee of the council is to be: - (a) such number of members as the council decides, or - (b) if the council has not decided a number a majority of the members of the committee.